microbus-io/fabric/docs/blocks/layers.md

 ### Transport

+`Microbus` uses a messaging bus for the transport layer of service-to-service communications.

 [Unicast request/response](../blocks/unicast.md) is an emulation of the familiar synchronous 1:1 request/response pattern of HTTP over the asynchronous messaging pattern of the underlying transport bus.

 [Multicast publish/subscribe](../blocks/multicast.md) enhances the publish/subscribe pattern of the bus by introducing a familiar HTTP interface and a bi-directional 1:N request/response pattern.